KDE/documentation-docs-kdenlive-org/importing_and_assets_management/capturing.rst

 You define the destination location for your captures by using :menuselection:`Settings --> Configure Kdenlive --> Environment --> Default Folders` (more on this :ref:`configure_kdenlive`).

-To execute a video capture, select the :ref:`monitors` and choose the capture device from the dropdown in the bottom right.
+To execute a video capture, select the :ref:`ui-monitors` and choose the capture device from the dropdown in the bottom right.

 .. image:: /images/Kdenlive_Capture_video1.png